contao/docs/docs/dev/internals/bc-promise.md

   which is versioned according to Semantic Versioning as well.

 * Our BC promise does currently not cover the "Named parameters" introduced in [PHP 8.0](https://wiki.php.net/rfc/named_params).
-You can follow or get involved in the discussion[on GitHub](https://github.com/contao/contao/issues/2624).
+You can follow or get involved in the discussion [on GitHub](https://github.com/contao/contao/issues/2624).

 {{% notice tip %}}